assume-breach/Home-Grown-Red-Team/InsideMan/README.md

 InsideMan is an internal Windows phishing executable that utilizes Powershell Get-Credential calls in an attempt to coerce the user into typing thier plaintext password into the prompt.
 The plaintext password is then written to a file named windows32.txt located in the user's Documents directory.

+This is not a sophisticated attack.
+Might set off an alarm or two with advanced EDR looking for abnormal powershell calls.

 USAGE:

 Use gcc to compile the cpp file. gcc.exe insideman.cpp -o insideman.exe